Authorities: Man killed by Minnesota deputies had fired gun - WTMJ

 The felony stems from a 2017 assault and robbery of Smith’s ex-girlfriend.
 Smith pleaded guilty to one count of aiding and abetting first-degree aggravated robbery for attacking his ex-girlfriend while another woman took her purse.
 Smith was sentenced to two years in prison, but the prison sentence was stayed for three years, provided he didn’t break the law.

 With the felony conviction, Smith was barred from possessing a firearm.
 In December 2019, he was charged in Ramsey County with two counts of illegally possessing a firearm.
-According to the complaint, officers arrested Smith on a probation violation and found a handgun under the driver’s seat of the car he had been.
+According to the complaint, officers arrested Smith on a probation violation and found a handgun under the driver’s seat of the car he had been in earlier.

 Smith was also charged with fleeing police in Hennepin County last year.
 According to the complaint in that case, officers in Bloomington began chasing Smith at a high speed, but stopped when he started driving the wrong way on a highway.